Grenadine Syrup

 Ingredients

 Homemade grenadine only requires three ingredients.
+It’s so easy!

-• sugar (granulated sugar, pure cane sugar and brown sugar are all fine)
+• sugar: Granulated sugar, pure cane sugar and brown sugar are all fine.

 Making grenadine at home is super simple.
 Here’s what to do: